Getting into Your Mazda

 Starting Your Mazda

-Mazda uses three versions of keyless start systems.
+Mazda uses three versions of keyless start systems, and so three are back up start options.
 We will show them in reverse order, newer versions first, as they are now used throughout the line.
+So, here’s the scoop…

 The CX5 was the first model to use Style 3 and by 2016 all Mazda models use this method.
 Push the brake pedal, or the clutch pedal if you have a manual transmission.
 This will cause the indicator light in the Start / Stop button to flash green.
 While it flashes, touch the back side of the key fob to the Start / Stop button, which will cause the green indicator light to stop flashing and remain lit.
 Push the Start / Stop button to start the engine as normal – or with the fob itself.